camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 }
 ```

-The `TwitterService` is considered a business service (it could for example wrap the twitter4j API) and shall *not* be executed during the test.
+The `TwitterService` is considered a business service (it could, for example, wrap the twitter4j API) and shall *not* be executed during the test.
 This is why this interface is mocked:

 ```java